chisophugis/lbd/source/port3.2.rst

 Verify the Cpu0 for 3.2
 -----------------------

+3.2_src_files_modify include the LLVM 3.2 original files and those files modified for Cpu0 backend support.
+Please update the LLVM 3.2 as Appendix A indicate (just copy 3.2_src_files_modify/src_files_modify/src to your LLVM 3.2 source directory).
 9/1/Cpu0 is the code for LLVM version 3.2.
 File ch_all.cpp include the all C/C++ operators, global variable, struct, array, control statement and function call test.